lsu-ddem/intro-to-esports/content/7- Entertainment Research/1_Lesson_1/2018-07-18-1-:-Film-Continuity.md

 	-   The students will also research continuity errors found in their favorite movies that they may not have noticed before.

-		- There are many sites that keep records of these errors, such as [MovieMistakes for example](https://www.moviemistakes.com/best/continuity).
+		- There are many sites that keep records of these errors, such as [MovieMistakes for example](https://www.moviemistakes.com/best/continuity)

 -   As a class, the students will generate:

 	-   A working definition of continuity in regards to film.

-	-   A list of the types of continuity that should be present in film ([types of continuity resource](https://www.videomaker.com/article/7468-edit-suite-five-types-of-continuity)).
+	-   A list of the types of continuity that should be present in film : [types of continuity resource](https://www.videomaker.com/article/7468-edit-suite-five-types-of-continuity))

 		1. Continuity of Information

 		   - Breaks in the continuity of information often occur when shots are spaced out between one another, and directors and actors have forgotten small details that an audience member may quickly notice.

 	               - Ex: Recall a scene you have recently watched in which two actors were having a conversation, and the camera alternated back and forth between the two actors.
 If in the first shot an actor is wearing a necklace, and the camera cuts to the other actor to record their response, then back to the first actor to record *their* response and they **aren't** wearing a necklace, an error in the continuity of look has occurred.

 		 - This mistake wouldn't have such a great effect if if the change occurred over two different scenes, but the necklace disappeared in the middle of the actors' conversation, making it highly noticeable.

 		   - Continuity of look is important because any break or error made reminds the audience that they are watching a staged, fake interaction rather than being fully immersed in the scene.